aruba/central-python-workflows/device-onboarding/README.md

 # Device Onboarding Workflow

 This script automates the complete onboarding journey of factory-default devices in HPE Aruba Networking Central.
 It takes devices from an **unassigned state in GreenLake Platform (GLP)** through both GLP onboarding and Central onboarding to make them ready for configuration via **New Central**.

+[!NOTE]
+This is a proof of concept for demonstrating the steps required for automating the onboarding process.
+It is not optimized for large-scale or production migrations.
+Please use as a reference only.

 ![Workflow Diagram](./utils/workflow.png)

 **Phase 1: GLP (GreenLake Platform) Onboarding** *(Optional)*